SA80: A2 upgrade programme

 As a result, a more extensive modification programme was executed.
-In 2000, Heckler & Koch, at that time owned by BAE Systems, was contracted to upgrade the SA80 family of weapons.
-200,000 SA80s were re-manufactured at a cost of £400 each, producing the A2 variant.
-Changes focused primarily on improving reliability and include: a redesigned cocking handle, modified bolt, extractor and a redesigned hammer assembly that produces a slight delay in the hammer's operation in continuous fire mode, improving reliability and stability.
-Both the rifle and the LSW underwent modifications, and the programme also saw the introduction of a carbine variant.
+In 2000, a team from Heckler & Koch, led by Ernst Mauch, was contracted to upgrade the SA80 family of weapons.
+At that time Heckler & Koch were owned by BAE Systems.
+200,000 SA80s were re-manufactured for £400 each, producing the A2 variant.
+Changes focused primarily on improving reliability and include a redesigned cocking handle, modified bolt, extractor and a redesigned hammer assembly that produces a slight delay in the hammer's operation in continuous fire mode, improving reliability and stability.
+The rifle and the LSW underwent modifications, and the programme also saw the introduction of a carbine variant.
 The Ministry of Defence describes the A2 revision as "producing the most reliable weapons of their type in the world".
 Armed Forces trials indicated extremely good reliability over a range of climates for various operational scenarios, though with a decline in reliability in hot, and especially hot and dry conditions.

 The L85A2 achieved an average reliability rate of 25,200 mean rounds between failure, and the L86A2 achieved 12,897 mean rounds between failures.
 Both weapons have higher reliability rates in cold/dry, temperate, and hot/wet conditions, but lower rates in hot/dry environments.
 The minimum expected life of A2 components is 10,000 rounds, meaning they might never suffer stoppages during their lifetimes.
-Mean rounds between failure was the measure of the average number of rounds that are fired between failures of a battlefield mission test.
+Mean rounds between failures was the measure of the average number of rounds that are fired between failures of a battlefield mission test.
 A battlefield mission was counted as a failure when there was more than one stoppage that the soldier could clear immediately on their own or there was a stoppage that required an armourer or a tool to clear.
-The Individual Weapon fired 165 battlefield missions, each comprising 150 rounds over a period of 8 mins 40 secs.
-A total of 24,750 rounds fired and suffered only 51 stoppages.
+The Individual Weapon fired 165 battlefield missions, each comprising 150 rounds over 8 mins 40 secs.
+A total of 24,750 rounds were fired and suffered only 51 stoppages.
 Out of 165 battlefield missions, the A2 passed 156; the nine failures stoppages were easily cleared and not mission critical.
-The L85A2 achieved a 95% success rate, above operational requirement of 90%, and its nearest rival of popular choice achieved only 47%.
+The L85A2 achieved a 95% success rate, above the operational requirement of 90%, and its nearest rival of popular choice achieved only 47%.
 Originally slated for introduction in 2002, the first A2-style SA80 weapons were rushed into action in Afghanistan in December 2001, and all 200,000 were converted by February 2006.
 Three to four thousand weapons were converted per month.
 Despite the modifications, reports emerged that the L85A2 was still jamming; in reality, there were few jams and problems were much less serious than they were made out to be, since they stemmed from isolated cases of soldiers not cleaning their weapons correctly.
 The modified A2 variants are distinguished by the "HK A2" marking on the top of the weapon just forward of the buttplate and the distinctive comma-shaped cocking handle (shaped to aid the ejection of the empty round casing and prevent stoppages).